The steps below apply to new graduate students.

 Review your financial aid award packet from WWU

-Once you have completed the above, you will receive a financial aid packet from WWU which shows your complete aid (loans, grants, work study, etc.) and your payment plan.
+Once you have completed the above, you will receive a financial aid packet from WWU which shows your complete aid and your payment plan.
 Review your plan with a financial aid counselor.
-If there are extenuating circumstances in your family finances that are not reflected on the FAFSA, please call a financial aid counselor.
+If there are extenuating circumstances in your family finances, please call a financial aid counselor.